zephinzer/gtcdk8s/03-provisioning/ACTIVITY-02.md

 It should now be obvious this is a service with a database, a UI component, and an API component.
 We've already got the database running as part of our Compose file.
 Let's proceed by adding the API component.

 ### 2.2.1 Creating the Dockerfile
-Create a new `Dockerfile` at `./provisioning/images/` relative to the `./example-app` directory with the following content:
+A `Dockerfile` exists `./provisioning/images/` relative to the `./example-app` directory with the following content:

 ```dockerfile
 FROM node:8.11.4-alpine